pgvector/pgvector/README.md

 ### Approximate Search

-To speed up queries with an index, increase the number of inverted lists (at the expense of recall).
+To speed up queries with an IVFFlat index, increase the number of inverted lists (at the expense of recall).

 ```sql
 CREATE INDEX ON items USING ivfflat (embedding vector_l2_ops) WITH (lists = 1000);